ajaxian79/algorithms/src/Subsets/README.md

 Edge case: NULL input is rejected by the caller, not by us.

 Edge case: single-element input → returns the element itself.

+Returns a freshly allocated string the caller must free.